deber0/deber0.github.io/_pages/documentation.md

 permalink: /documentation/
 ---

-Technical documentation, business development insights, and guides for building and scaling technology ventures.
+Documentation and insights on building technology ventures, business development, and scaling strategies.

 <div class="documentation-grid">
   {% for doc in site.documentation %}